-In the Netherlands, businesses such as hairdressers and beauty salons re-opened today [11 May] while in Italy, one of the countries worst hit by the virus, will see their hairdressers and barbers resume service from June 1 this year.
+In the Netherlands, businesses such as hairdressers and beauty salons re-opened on May 11 while in Italy, one of the countries worst hit by the virus, saw their hairdressers and barbers resume service from June 1 this year.

 While it may be tempting to look at these countries and use them to determine when hairdressers will be open in the UK, Keith says this isn’t helpful.

 “People are looking to these countries being good or bad in terms of what they feel they’re doing and relating it straight to us.
 It bears no relevance to what we might be doing, or may not be doing once we’re told.”